jramos0/bitcoin-educational-content/courses/btc401/en.md

 ![Unbanked Population](assets/en/1/1.webp)
 _The Global Unbanked Population_

+### Bitcoin: Financial Freedom and Its Impact on El Salvador

 This lecture, **"Why El Salvador Needs Bitcoin,"** provides an overview of the **Bitcoin protocol**, its roots in the **Cypherpunk movement**, and its role as a tool for freedom—enabling **uncensored money**, **financial inclusion**, and much more.

 > **Definitions:**